AET-DevOps25/team-devoops/docs/problem_statement.md

 ## 🤸 - Intended Users

 Our tool is targeted at TUM students in general, especially those with a smaller network of friends.
 Often, these are students who are new to university, or who may struggle to socialize for any reason.
-However, all TUM members are welcome to use the app.
+However, all TUM members are welcome to use the tool.

 ## ✨ - GenAI Integration